Law of large numbers for a finite-range random walk in a dynamic random environment with nonuniform mixing: Equality of the limiting speeds: proof of Lemma

 \subsection{Threatened points}

-In spite of \eqref{e:for_traps}, the probability of being trapped may not be arbitrarily close to $1$.
-This is why we now strengthen this notion of traps by introducing a notion of threats.
+The problem with \eqref{D:e:for_traps} is that it does not guarantee that a point is trapped with high probability.
+This is why we now strengthen the notion of traps by introducing a notion of threats.

 \begin{definition} Let $k\in\NN$, $r\in\NN^*$ and $w\in\RR\times\NN$.
 We say that $w$ is $(k,r)$-threatened if there exists $i\in\llbracket 0,r-1\rrbracket$ such that $w_i:=w+ih_k(v_+,1)\in\RR\times\NN$ is $k$-trapped. \end{definition}